-Spotify Removed 500,000 Streams After a Prediction-Market Spike.
-Here Is the Artist Lesson.
+Spotify Removed More Than 500,000 Streams After a Prediction-Market Spike

-A Malcolm Todd track briefly hit No. 1 on Spotify's US chart after a suspicious spike tied to Kalshi betting.
-Spotify later removed more than 500,000 plays it considered artificial.
+Reviewed August 5, 2026: Malcolm Todd's track briefly hit No. 1 on Spotify's US chart after a suspicious spike tied to Kalshi betting.
+Spotify later removed plays it did not believe came from genuine listeners.

 Short answer